By: Amanda Ringler on August 22nd, 2018

 The best method to ensure you fill the cavity around the window is to remove the frame around the window and then spray the canned foam in the gap.
 The foam, if installed properly, will create an air seal around the window so you don’t experience any more leaks.

 Because window and door insulation is a low-pressure foam, the material doesn’t have a high expansion rate and is easy to control during the install.
-The biggest thing to remember is ensuring you fill the space around the window completely.
+The biggest thing to remember is to ensure you fill the space around the window completely.

 To install window insulation foam in your home, you will need at least three or four cans.